k3s-io/k3s/docs/release/kubernetes-upgrade.md

 Releases are kicked off and created by tagging a new tag.
 To create a new release in Github UI perform the following:

+### In the case of a update to k3s, it should be incremented from `k3s1` to `k3s2`, for example, meaning the k3s version is being incremented.

 1. Set title and tag according to the release version you're working on.
-E.g. v1.28.2-rc1+k3s1.
+E.g. v1.28.2-rc1+k3s1, if release only for k3s e.g v1.28.2-rc1+k3s2
 2. Leave description blank.
 3. Check the pre-release field.
 4. Publish